hariharen9/gitsync/README.md

 - **Conflict Detection** - Detects and skips conflicting branches, never leaving the repository in a broken state.
 - **Uncommitted Changes Check** - Warns you if you have uncommitted work before starting.

+### I.E 👇
+   1. Fetches the latest base branch from upstream.
+   2. Updates your local base branch to match it.
+   3. Pushes this updated base branch to your origin remote (your fork).
+   4. Rebases your local feature branches onto this new base branch.
+   5. Pushes those updated feature branches to origin.

 ## 🚀 Installation

 ### Using `go install`